pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 ### Missing value semantics

-As mentioned in the background section, the original `StringDtype` has used the experimental `pd.NA` sentinel for missing values.
-In addition to using `pd.NA` as the scalar for a missing value, this essentially means
+As mentioned in the background section, the original `StringDtype` has always used the experimental `pd.NA` sentinel for missing values.
+In addition to using `pd.NA` as the scalar for a missing value, this essentially means that:
-that:

 - String columns follow ["NA-semantics"](https://pandas.pydata.org/docs/user_guide/missing_data.html#na-semantics)
   for missing values, where `NA` propagates in boolean operations such as